mattpitkin/lancstro/README.md

 $ pip install git+git://github.com/mattpitkin/lancstro.git#egg=lancstro
 ```

-These will install the very latest code from the repo, so not necessarily a specific version
+These methods will install the very latest code from the repo, so not necessarily a specific version
-(although that can be done if you've tagged a version or supply the git hash).
+(although that can be done if you've tagged a version or work from a particular the git hash).

-### Releasing the package on PyPI
+### Publishing the package on PyPI

 Rather than getting people to install code directly from your Github repo, it is often better to
 publish versioned releases of your code.
 You can publish Python packages on the